“This little adapter works well with Windows, but its pricey for what it does.”

 Connecting with a Windows 10 device couldn’t be quicker.

-Notably absent from the list of compatible operating systems is Windows 7, still the most popular operating system on the market.
+Notably absent from the list of compatible operating systems is Windows 7.
 Those users might not be completely out of luck, however: third party tools like Intel’s WiDi support the Miracast standard, and might be able to hook up your Windows 7 device.

 But what will not work, under any circumstances, is anything created by Apple.
-Macs, iPhone, and iPads do not support Miracast, meaning if you own one of those devices you’ll need an Airplay compatible device to wirelessly share your display.
-That basically means an Apple TV.
+Macs, iPhones, and iPads do not support Miracast, meaning if you own one of those devices you’ll need an Airplay compatible device to wirelessly share your display.

 Configured with software from the Windows Store